Statistics: I was born in

 telecommunications industry.
 It was during this time that I was

-also introduced to computers and word processing, and the general focus of my
+also introduced to computers and word processing.
+As a result, the general focus of my

 life subsequently underwent a gradual reorientation, from technology to